section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 - Specified the different responses we expect. `200` if a todo is updated successfully, `404` if the todo with that `id` is not found, and `500` if there is a server error updating the todo.

 To test this:
 - Ensure that the development server is running.
 - In your browser, refresh the documentation page.
 - In case of errors, revisit the steps.

-Else, the following section should be added to your page:
+The following section should be added to your page:

 ![update_todo_screenshot](/engineering-education/documenting-node-js-rest-api-using-swagger/update-todo-screenshot.png)